ekblad/symbolic_experiments/README.md

 `deap                     1.2.2`
 `scoop                     0.7.1.1`(as written, can be modified to run single processor)

-Optional (for immediate plotting of results):
+Optional (for immediate plotting of results) [^1]:
 `matplotlib                3.1.0`
 `pygraphviz                1.3`
 `scikit-learn              0.20.2`

+[^1]: Remote installations of python may not have plotting, so can turn these off in `sr.py` and `sc.py`.
+All results are stored in a pickle within a directory labeled with the trial number.

  ### For sensitivity testing, clustering, and most figures:
 `salib                     1.3.8`
 `scikit-learn              0.20.2`